 \subsection{Are Binary Channels Needed?}

-So how do the [WN] stars fit in to this overall framework?
-The observed atmospheric abundances appear to require the substantial processing of initial carbon and oxygen to nitrogen, followed by removal of the H-rich envelope, possibly via mass transfer in an Algol-type binary system.
-Recall however, that the nebular abundances for Abell 48 and IC 4663 are very nearly solar (MC12; TK13; and this work), so the observed PN are not simply the stripped atmospheres of these stars.
-Furthermore, with the exception of a few stars like V652 Her (Jahn et al. 2007), most of the EHe stars (and the R CrB stars) differ from the [WN] stars in having photospheric N $<$ C, suggesting a different evolutionary routes for the two groups.
+So how do the [WN] stars fit in to this framework?
+The observed surface abundances appear to require the substantial processing of initial carbon and oxygen to nitrogen, followed by removal of the H-rich envelope, possibly via mass transfer in an Algol-type binary system.
+Recall however, that the nebular abundances for Abell 48 and IC 4663 are close to solar (MC12; TK13; this work), so the observed PNe are not simply the stripped atmospheres of these stars.
+Furthermore, with the exception of a few objects like V652 Her (Jahn et al. 2007), most EHe (and the R\,CrB) stars differ from the [WN] stars in having photospheric N $<$ C, suggesting different evolutionary routes for the two groups.
 There appears to be a similar dichotomy amongst the O(He) stars, though firm conclusions will only come with a larger sample.
 Not withstanding these caveats, a binary post-AGB (or even a post-RGB) evolutionary channel with mass exchange (Iben \& Tutukov 1985), may be required to produce the [WN] stars, rather than an outright merger (cf. MC12).
 Guerrero et al. (2013) has suggested an analogous scenario for the formation of the quadrupolar PN, Kn~26 (Jacoby et al. 2010).